SCR-270: Philippines

+29 November, in response to the war warning sent to all overseas commands, the radar detachment went on continuous watch in three shifts.

 Even with correct detection of enemy flights from the AAF's operational radar at Iba, command disorganization resulted in many of the defending fighters in the Philippines being also caught on the ground and destroyed, as was the largest concentration of B-17s (19) outside of the continental US.
 The Iba set was destroyed in the initial attack on Iba on 8 December.
 After the first day, the effective striking power of the Far East Air Force had been destroyed, and the fighter strength seriously reduced.
 The Marine unit was withdrawn to Bataan in January 1942, where it was successfully employed in conjunction with an SCR-268 antiaircraft gun-laying radar to provide air warning to a small detachment of P-40s operating from primitive fields.

 SCR-270 Radar from Air Warning Squadron 6 on Okinawa after the Battle of Okinawa.

 Key commanders responsible for the defense of installations vulnerable to air attack did not appreciate the need for and capabilities of the air defense assets they had, and how vital radar was to those defenses.
 The vulnerability was well demonstrated in war games—in particular those of United States Navy Fleet Problem IX that annihilated the locks on the Panama canal, and Fleet Problem XIII, when the Pearl Harbor fleet was destroyed in a mock attack by 150 planes in 1932.